 - Make images look good and at high-Quality.

-- Make images load fast.
+- Make images load fast and improve the Digital Experience.

 - Build images easy for search engines to index.